AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 profiler.  ``nvprof`` returns data on how long each kernel launch lasted on the GPU, the number of threads and registers used, the occupancy of the GPU and recommendations for improving the code.
-For more information on how to use ``nvprof``, see NVIDIA's User's Guide as well as the help webpages of your favorite supercomputing facility that uses NVIDIA GPUs.
+For more information on how to use ``nvprof``, see NVIDIA's User's Guide as well as the help web pages of your favorite supercomputing facility that uses NVIDIA GPUs.

 AMReX's internal profilers currently cannot hook into profiling information